Adarsh-singh-2002/DSA_/dynamic_programming/0README_DP.md

 >Kadane's Algorithm

 Given an array Arr[] of N integers.
 Find the contiguous sub-array(containing at least one number) which has the maximum sum and return its sum.

+>Longest Common Subsequence

+Given two strings, find the length of longest subsequence present in both of them.
+Both the strings are in uppercase latin alphabets.